Royce Boss Hogg Lumpkin

 - With a career spanning from 1989 to the present, Alan Jackson has worked with producer Keith Stegall on all but one album (his 2006 New Sound Album Like Red on a Rose).
-The first two albums had co-production from Scott Hendricks, as did one song on the third, and Jackson's 2013 Bluegrass Album features his nephew Adam Wright as a co-producer.
+Scott Hendricks co-produced the first two and one song on the third, while 2013's The Bluegrass Album features his nephew Adam Wright as a co-producer.

-- Patty Loveless has been produced by her husband, Emory Gordy, Jr., for all but two albums.
-He and Tony Brown co-produced the first two, then Brown produced her third and fourth by himself, before Gordy returned permanently.
-The only exception ever since has been Justin Niebank co-producing 2005's Dreaming My Dreams.
-Gordy also plays bass guitar on most of her albums, and in her road band.
+- Patty Loveless has been produced by her husband, Emory Gordy Jr., for all but two albums.
+He and Tony Brown co-produced the first two, then Brown produced her third and fourth by himself, before Gordy returned permanently (with assistance from Justin Niebank on 2005's Dreaming My Dreams) Gordy also plays bass guitar on most of her albums, and in her road band.

 - All of Five Iron Frenzy's albums (eight of them, over the course of eight years) were produced by Masaki Liu.
 In the liner notes of their final album, FIF called him and label-runner Frank Tate the 9th and 10th members of the band.

 - Tony Clarke, who produced The Moody Blues' "classic seven" albums of the late '60s and early '70s, as well as the not-quite-as-classic-but-still-pretty-damn-good Octave from 1978.
 He's often referred to as "The Sixth Moody" by fans.